Automotive Technology - Associate in Applied Science (AAS) (4480)

 As you complete our program, you will be ready to:

-- Complete the Pennsylvania State Emissions Inspector and the Safety Inspection License exams
+- Complete the Pennsylvania State Emissions Inspector and the Safety Inspection License examinations

 - Work as service technicians in automotive repair facilities or dealerships